awsdocs/aws-amplify-console-user-guide/doc_source/custom-headers.md

 1. Choose **Save**\.

-1. If you're working with an app in a monorepo or an [app that uses server\-side rendering \(SSR\)](server-side-rendering-amplify.md), you must redeploy the app to apply the new custom headers\.
+1. Redeploy the app to apply the new custom headers\.
+   + For a CI/CD app, navigate to the branch to deploy and choose **Redeploy this version**\.
+You can also perform a new build from your Git repository\.
+   + For a manual deploy app, deploy the app again in the Amplify Console\.

 **To set custom headers using the customHttp\.yml file**